 - If a collaboration is proposed, letters confirming/supporting the collaboration are required.
 If the collaboration is multi-organisational, participating organisations will ensure the success of the collaboration by resolving potential intellectual and material property issues and by removing organisational barriers that might interfere with achieving high levels of cooperation.
-Details on these processes should be included in the application. - Biotechnology or pharmaceutical companies are encouraged to apply.
-Whether a biotechnology or pharmaceutical company applies for these grants as an individual applicant or as part of a collaboration, the company is expected to leverage its own resources to complement the funding provided by these grants. - Applicants with limited MND experience are strongly encouraged to collaborate with those having more substantial expertise in MND research and/or MND model systems. - A full detailed budget for the proposed project is to be included with a year-to-year breakdown.
-The contributions (if applicable) from other funding sources should also be included.
+Details on these processes must be included in the application. - Biotechnology or pharmaceutical companies are encouraged to apply.
+Whether a biotechnology or pharmaceutical company applies for these grants as an individual applicant or as part of a collaboration, the company is expected to leverage its own resources to complement the funding provided by these grants. - Applicants with limited MND research experience are strongly encouraged to collaborate with those having more substantial expertise in MND research and/or MND model systems. - A full detailed budget for the proposed project is to be included with a year-to-year breakdown.
+The contributions (if applicable) from other funding sources should also be included. - Applications for a Phase I clinical trial must include Project/Study Milestones that align with the proposed budget.
+Milestones can include, but are not limited to: - Human Research Ethics Committee (HREC) approval for the study; - GMP manufacture/stability set up; - Completion of GMP stability; - Clinical Trial commencement; - Recruitment of 10th trial participant; - Completion of all study visits and database lock; - Final report received by FightMND.